-- 1. An order approving treatment with direct-acting antiviral agents ("DAA") that have been approved by Health Canada, as Compensable HCV Drug Therapy pursuant to s.1.01 of the Transfused HCV Plan, the Hemophiliac HCV Plan and the proposed HCV Late Claims Benefit Plan where the Treating Physician certifies a HCV Infected Person suffered adverse side effects as a result of the DAA treatment. - 2.
-An order approving amendments to the Court Approved Protocol For Medical Evidence in the form attached as Schedule "A". - An order that the orders requested shall not be effective unless and until parallel orders are approved by the Superior Court of Québec and the Ontario Superior Court of Justice. - Such further and other relief as counsel may request and this Honourable Court may permit.
+- 1. An order approving treatment with direct-acting antiviral agents ("DAA"),that have been approved by Health Canada, as Compensable HCV Drug Therapy pursuant to section 1.01 of the Transfused HCV Plan, the Hemophiliac HCV Plan and the proposed HCV Late Claims Benefit Plan where the Treating Physician certifies a HCV Infected Person suffered adverse side effects as a result of the DAA treatment. - 2.
+An order approving amendments to the Court Approved Protocol For Medical Evidence in the form attached as Schedule "A". - 3.
+An order that the orders requested shall not be effective unless and until parallel orders are approved by the Superior Court of Québec and the Supreme Court of British Columbia. - 4.
+Such further and other relief as counsel may request and this Honourable Court may permit.